 If you want to find the full test output, you can search the tab for the name of the test out of the ~3 results, one will be that output.

 SunPy GitHub Groups¶

 This document has already referred to two SunPy groups, namely “developers” and “maintainers” there is also a third primary SunPy group “owners”.
-These owners’ have control over the means of production.

 The SunPy owners group is the group of people who have total control over the SunPy GitHub organization.
 The SunPy board have control over who is in this group, it has been decided that generally it will be the Lead Developer and the SunPy board chair and vice-chair.